 With only 1% of the land in Iceland suitable for farming, it was hard to find land for the increasing population.
 This was made even worse by the Danish King imposing so many tax and trade restrictions on the people of Iceland.
 Their entire lives were merely subsistence living.

 After their marriage, Jónas and Anna Elín lived a difficult life — just like most of the people in Iceland at that time.
 During their first ten years of marriage, they have five children together.
 They moved around to get better farms and get better work.
 The records show that they were trying the best that they could.

-In 1889, Jónas becomes the ferry man (because he was the strongest and biggest man in the area) and the family lives at a farm called Tjörn.
+The local farmers requested a ferry be built on the west side of Vesturós Héraðsvatn.
+This ferry site would be on the land of Sjávarborg.
+The farmer, Pétur Sigurðsson offered that part of his farm to become the farm known as Tjörn by Flæðitjörn.
+In 1889, Jónas becomes the ferryman.
+A note in the archives said he was chosen because he was the strongest and biggest man in the area.
+Jónas and the family live on a farm called Tjörn.
 Even though he has been hired by the local government, they are still struggling and Jónas has another job in the village of Sauðárkrókur, too.